 - Feeling unable to function as a result of being excessively drowsy or feeling ill because of heavy diphenhydramine abuse

 People who have found themselves experiencing a diphenhydramine addiction have ended up losing sight of their career goals and dreams for their families, as well as losing relationships, money, and trust.
 It can take years of hard work and dedication to restore good standing with friends, family, and loved ones, as well as to rebuild trust and respect after struggling with a diphenhydramine addiction.

-If you or a loved one have a Diphenhydramine addiction, 12 Keys can help you today.
+If you or a loved one have a Diphenhydramine addiction, we can help you today.